 Tips on Buying Tires

 Purchase the tires with the same brand, size, and design.
 Call around to save time and money.
 Tire retailers will ask for exact information, which you will find printed on each tire.
 Here's the code:

-- height is shown as a ratio to the width
+- the height is shown as a ratio to the width,

 - and wheel diameter is the last number.

 The bigger the wheel diameter, the lower the aspect ratio.
 Find out the particular tire size when the wheel diameter is increased by an inch or so.
 Use this calculator to get the correct conversion on plus sizing.